-The Company's Boston Brewery production is mainly for developing new types of innovative and traditional products and to brew and package Samuel Adams® Barrel Room Collection and certain keg beers for the local market.
+The other Company-owned breweries are located in Cincinnati, Ohio and Boston, Massachusetts.
+The Cincinnati Brewery produces the full range of the Company's core brands and it is the primary brewery for the production of most of the Company's specialty and lower volume products.
+The Company's Boston Brewery production is mainly for developing new types of innovative and traditional beers and to brew and package the Samuel Adams® Barrel Room Collection and certain keg beers for the local market.
 Product development entails researching market needs and competitive products, sample brewing and market taste testing.
 Most of the Company's Samuel Adams® and HardCore® products are produced at the Boston Brewery in the course of each year.